Affiliate Summit Europe 2020: key takeaways

 In terms of networking, the platform had a chat in the sidebar where all participants could interact with each other and post questions for the speakers.
 There was also a separate chat room for discussions and a search feature where you could look for other attendees and send them networking requests.
 You could also add filters and search for specific types of affiliates, for example bloggers or influencers.

 The value of the networking aspect obviously depends on who is attending the affiliate summit.
 Based on our experience, many of the contact requests came from people selling leads and traffic.
-This is not so useful for most affiliate programs since that’s not how affiliates are paid.
+This is not so useful for most partner programs since that’s not how partners are paid.
 It’s of course easier to sell leads and traffic than conversions but if these people truly could bring in quality traffic, they shouldn’t have any problem with the conversion-based model.